OhioBWC - Basics: (Policy library) - File

 a.
 Requested documentation arrives and the Subrogation Department is notified; or

 b.
-An Insurance Service Office match occurs and the Subrogation Department is notified.
+An Insurance Service Office match occurs, and the Subrogation Department is notified.

 G. Subrogation Recovery